codeclimate/codeclimate-rubocop/config/contents/lint/redundant_safe_navigation.md

 ### Safety:

-This cop is unsafe, because auto-correction can change the return type of the expression.
-An offending expression that previously could return `nil` will be auto-corrected to never return `nil`.
+This cop is unsafe, because autocorrection can change the return type of the expression.
+An offending expression that previously could return `nil` will be autocorrected to never return `nil`.

 ### Example:
     # bad